project802/led-sectional/README.md

 ## Get Started
 * Download the Arduino IDE
-* Add support for the ESP8266 board (add the URL to the board manager and install version 2.7.4.
-DO NOT USE 3.x as it is not compatible with FastLED)
+* Add support for the ESP8266 board (add the URL to the board manager and install version 3.1.2)
-* Add the "ArduinoJson", "FastLED", "Adafruit Unified Sensor" and "Adafruit TS2561" libraries
+* Add the "ArduinoJson" (7.3.1), "NeoPixelBus" (2.8.3), "Adafruit Unified Sensor" (1.1.15), and "Adafruit TS2561" (1.1.2) libraries
 * Open the .ino project in this repository.
+* Set your Wi-Fi credentials in the led_sectional.h file
 * Upload the project

 If you have a successful upload, you can get started with your customizations and hardware installation.